medulla-tech/medulla/README.rst

-Mandriva Management Console
+Management Console
 ---------------------------

-The MMC (Mandriva Management Console) is made of two parts:
+The MMC (Management Console) is made of two parts:

 * An agent running on the machine to manage.
 We call it « MMC agent ».
   The agent exports to the network several plugins that allow to manage